 Our planet is up against some truly sobering obstacles.

-Let's cut right to the chase – 2019 will be a turning point for nature.
+Let's cut right to the chase – this is will be a turning point for nature.
 With each passing minute, more of the natural world we cherish disappears.
 In Australia alone, more than half a million hectares of natural habitat is cleared each year.

 At this make-or-break moment, the actions we take from now will be crucial.
 But as daunting as the challenges may seem, we remain optimistic.
 At The Nature Conservancy in Australia, we have hope because we know we have people like you standing with us — ready to take the lead and speak out for the critical conservation that's needed right now.